 2. Affidavit for adults or minors - completed and signed

-4. Alien Registration Card (Green Card) or valid visa (original)
+4. Alien Registration Card (Green Card), valid visa or US-Passport (if you have

 8. Marriage Certificate* (if applicable)